fonkamloic/C_CPP_ADS/README.md

 # ALGORITHM, DATA STRUCTURES AND PROBLEM SOLVING BASED ON HEMANT JAIN'S BOOKS

 Originally I was thinking of making this project contain implementations of ALGORITHMS AND DATA STRUCTURE  in C and C++.
-But after mush thought, I have decided to make this project contain tool-set for my upcoming real project that will be using the following technologies [1](#LIST-OF-TECHNOLOGIES).
+But after mush thought, I have decided to make this project contain tool-set for my upcoming real project that will be using the following technologies [list](#list-of-technologies).
 The project will consist of two parts;

-The first part will be the implementation of both basic and complex ALGORITHMS AND DATA STRUCTURES in [1](#a_to_programming_languages).
+The first part will be the implementation of both basic and complex ALGORITHMS AND DATA STRUCTURES in [list](#list-of-technologies).
 The approach of implementation will be as generic and highly documented as possible for later code reuse.

-The second part will be providing solution to problems from the books "Problem solving in Data Structure and algorithm using [1](#a_to_programming_languages)".
+The second part will be providing solution to problems from the books "Problem solving in Data Structure and algorithm using [list](#list-of-technologies)".
 This part of the project will be to apply the knowledge gotten from the first part in most efficient and real-world-like way.

-# LIST OF TECHNOLOGIES
+# list of technologies
      C
      C++
      C# ( xamarin )